 As shown above, the facility's natural PTE exceeds 100 tpy of NOx emissions; however, this application will include a condition limiting the use of the engines including emergency use so that the emissions of any criteria pollutant will not exceed 95 tons in any consecutive 12-months.
-The application will be processed using synthetic minor procedures, including submittal to EPA, public notice, and responses to any comments before issuance.
+The application was processed using synthetic minor procedures, including submittal to EPA, public notice, and responses to any comments before issuance.
+Public notice was issued in Mercury News, and no public comments were received.